Preventing Identity Theft

 - Credit monitoring.
 A credit monitoring service typically provides regular credit report updates about new inquiries, new accounts, late payments, sudden changes in your credit card balances, and other potentially suspicious activity.
 You may also be able to access your credit report whenever you want at no additional cost.

 - Identity theft insurance.
-If you become victimized by identity theft, this type of insurance reimburses you for the out-of-pocket expenses incurred to clean it up (but not the money that was stolen) and helps you through the process of contacting creditors, writing affidavits, and filing reports.
+If you become victimized by identity theft, this type of insurance reimburses you for the out-of-pocket expenses incurred to recover (but not the money that was stolen) and helps you through the process of contacting creditors, writing affidavits, and filing reports